Casio MT-40: Under Me Sleng Teng

 The MT-40 has a built-in bassline (internally referred to as the "rock" preset) that, along with the keyboard's suggested 1/16 note fill for that preset, formed the basis of a seminal reggae track, 1985's "Under Me Sleng Teng".
 The track's riddim went on to spawn nearly 500 cover versions.
 This song's success is widely credited with single-handedly transitioning reggae from analog to computerized production.
 This transition to a music production that depended on digital instruments and sequencers is also seen as catalyzing the computerization of hip-hop music, which was, like reggae, an analog musical tradition until the mid-1980s.
 Given the lasting consequences of the Sleng Teng riddim, the MT-40's "rock" preset has been the subject of considerable speculation.

 The famous preset was composed for Casio in 1980 by a then newly-hired music engineer, Hiroko Okuda.
 She was assigned to create several of the keyboard's presets, among them a "rock" rhythm.
 Okuda had been hired fresh out of music school, where she had produced one of Japan's first graduate theses on reggae.
 In 2022 she described herself as having been immersed in reggae for several years before her 1980 hire by Casio (the previous year, during Bob Marley's only visit to Japan, Okuda had attended more than three performances from the tour).
-Okuda only learned of her part in "Under Me Sleng Teng"'s global success in August of 1986, when she read an article titled “The Sleng Teng Flood” in Japan's Music Magazine.
+Okuda only learned of her part in "Under Me Sleng Teng"'s global success in August 1986, when she read an article titled “The Sleng Teng Flood” in Japan's Music Magazine.
 The article described the wave of dozens and dozens of reggae songs being produced in Jamaica, all based on a Casiotone keyboard preset.